MikeDigitize/JSFundamentals/README.md

 ```

 Static properties are now defined explicitly with the <code>static</code> keyword.
-It's important to note that currently there is no support for static property values which are not functions.
-The intention behind this is that a class should outline its capabilities but not its member values.
-Non function values for static properties can still be hung directly off the class, external to the class definition (see example below).
+It's important to note that currently there is no support for non-function based static property values.
+Non function values can however be hung directly off the class, external to the class definition (see example below).

 ```javascript
 class Foo {